-Figure 1 illustrates the multiplicative effect on output ripple frequency.
-The three channel currents (IL1, IL2, and IL3), combine to form the AC ripple current and the DC load current.
-The ripple component has three times the ripple frequency of each individual channel current.
-Each PWM pulse is terminated 1/3 of a cycle, or 1.33 $\mu$ s, after the PWM pulse of the previous phase.
-The peak-to-peak current waveforms for each phase is about 7A, and the dc components of the inductor currents combine to feed the load.
+The switching of each channel in a multi-phase converter is timed to be symmetrically out of phase with the other channel.
+In a 2-phase converter, channel-2 switches half a cycle after channel-1.
+As a result, the converter has a ripple frequency twice that of either phase.
+Figure 2 illustrates the multiplicative effect on output ripple frequency.
+The two channel currents (IL1and IL2), combine to form the AC ripple current and the DC load current.
+The ripple component has twice the ripple frequency of either channel current.
+Each PWM pulse is terminated half of a cycle, or $2.0\mu$ s, after the PWM pulse of the previous phase.
+The peak-to-peak current waveform for each phase is about 7A, and the dc components of the inductor currents combine to feed the load.

+In addition, the peak-to-peak amplitude of the combined inductor currents is reduced in proportion to the number of phases.
 To understand the reduction of ripple current amplitude in the multi-phase circuit, examine the equation representing an individual channel's peak-to-peak inductor current.

-$$I{PP} = \frac{(V{IN} - V{OUT})V{OUT}}{Lf{S}V{IN}}$$ (EQ.
+$$I{PP} = \frac{(V{IN} - V{OUT})V{OUT}}{Lf_S V{IN}}$$ (EQ.
 1)